jportalys/school_practice_app/README.md

 - Student can enroll and unenroll to courses
 - Student can view their enrolled courses
 - School can view their created courses

+Todo
+- User logout
+- Student can see the school from which they are enrolled in through the courses